— Overview —

 - Offer a snack room or vending machine with healthier options.
-For example, supply baked chips or oatmeal bars over fried chips or a basket of fruit instead of a bowl full of candy.
+For example, supply baked chips or oatmeal bars over fried chips.
+Offer fruit instead of a bowl full of candy.

-- Offering a water cooler instead of a soda machine.
+- Provide a water cooler instead of a soda machine.

-- Subsidizing healthy options in vending machine, e.g.: $1 for a cookie, but only 25 cents for an apple.
+- Subsidize healthy options in vending machines, e.g.: $1 for a cookie, but only 25 cents for an apple.